Andreas-Sujono/React-Dre/README.md

 # React-Dre
-A fully customized component library that makes your frontend development much easier initiated by An**DRE**as.
+A fully customized component library that summarizes all the great React libraries while maintaining the flexibility of functionality and styling that makes your frontend development much easier, initiated by An**DRE**as himself.

 We compile other popular component libraries into this `React-Dre` where we add more functionality and flexibility of styling